yborunov/messenger/README.md

 Messenger app
 =============

+Allows a user to login and display a list of their messages.

 ## How to Install

 1. Install Bower package dependencies (Bower has to be installed `npm install -g bower`)